josemanuelmartinezduran/josemanuelmartinezduran/README.md

 - 👋 Hi, I’m @josemanuelmartinezduran
-- 👀 I’m interested in enterprise software development in Python, Php, Dart, TypeScript and Go
+- 👀 I’m interested in enterprise software development in Python, Dart, TypeScript and Go and devops
 - 🌱 I’m currently learning Golang, Scala and Rust
 - 💞️ I’m looking to collaborate on OpenSource ERP projects
 - 📫 Reachme by email to josemanuelmartinezduran@gmail.com